Prashanthg300/Prashanthg300/README.md

 🔍 Currently, I'm diving deep into new tech and refining my skills to create even cooler stuff.

 📫 Let's chat!
-Shoot me an email at [Your Email] or connect with me on LinkedIn [Your LinkedIn Profile].
+Shoot me an email at prashanthg300@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/prashanth-gadde/.
 I'm always up for a good tech talk or collaboration!

 🌟 Oh, and if you have a crazy idea you want to bring to life, count me in!